CodeMovie/code-movie-markdown-plugins/README.md

     typescript: ecmascript({ ts: true }),
   },

+  // Optional custom missing language handler.
+This function gets called when
+  // the library attempts to parse a block of code when a language that has not
+  // been defined in the "languages" option above.
+It defaults to throwing an,
+  // error, but you may want it to fall back to a language that IS defined (eg.
+  // plaintext) or to pick a best guess based on the arguments.
+The function
+  // receives the missing language's name (language, string), the object of
+  // available languages, and the markdown token in question. missingLanguage(language, languages, token) {
+    return throw new Error(`Language '${language}' not available!`);
+  },

   // To automatically add markup for <code-movie-runtime> custom elements, set
   // the "addRuntime" option to something truthy.
 To initialize the
   // <code-movie-runtime> tags with the "controls" attribute, pass an object